FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 You will also include any holding costs, closing costs, and estimated rehab costs.
 You should know these in advance as you will need these to present to potential third-party buyers.

 Ask for copies of the house payoff statement and all supporting paperwork.
 Insist on having everything in writing!
-Run comps in the neighborhood and understand what the property could ultimately sell for if completely fixed up and flipped back onto the market.
+Run real estate comps in the neighborhood and understand what the property could ultimately sell for if completely fixed up and flipped back onto the market.

 Flippers who may be interested will need to know the after repair value (ARV).
 Having an accurate market value is critical!